Undisclosed64/Undisclosed64/README.md

 * ⚡ React, JavaScript, Node.js, Express.js, MongoDB are some of technolgies I work with.

-* ⚡ I'm open to collaborating on Front end, backend and full stack projects.
+* ⚡ I'm open to collaborating on Front end, backend and full-stack projects.

 * ⚡  I create content around web development on https://www.lambdatest.com/